Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 >   >
 >   >ensure all main roads and select side roads be equipped to ensure prompt responce times no matter the original location of FR.

+---

+    Rule #0: The FRLS (first responder lighting system) turns off after first responder(s) have passed the intersection(s) along their route(s).

+    Rule #1: when active, and the FRLS is on. civilian drivers must merge into any inactive lane (anywhere the FRLS is not on and flashing).

+    Rule #2: when the FRLS is active across all lanes of a intersection, all cars within those lanes must remain stationary, and not move until rule #0 becomes true (when FRLS is off at that intersection), at which point resume with regular traffic light system rules, as civilian drivers normally would.

+    Rule #3: FRLS stays active until one intersection after the first responders destination.

+    RESULT: A temporay dynamic express lane for first responders to quickly arrive at their destination as to reduce casualitys that a reduction in time can produce, as the studies suggest is possible to save over 10,000 lives a year if we just reduce the responce time by one minute. we can all be apart of something great and there is nothing more we have to do but move left, right, or just a simple, temp. stop when we drive, and only for a few moments of time. we, the people can all do something great for us all at no cost to us all, together as a country. we can be a Utopiatarian society. we can achevie it if we try, together.

+granted, this system of emergency lights attached to traffic light posts, or other fixtures - its pretty easy to set up and idk, it could be implemented like ten tomorrows from now if we wanted really.. if they hired someone whos like... the best at this stuff..

+btw im creating this for the police /EMS and/or the DOT to operate, not for someone else to operate, idk about that, we dont need someone whos not ever saved a life to be involved in these decisions in real time where arguing about it being needed or not would be a burden on the system (perf. the ones dispatched control this feature as to prevent it not being used when it needs to be used, basically, them saying they are responding is enough to put responcability of proper use in their hands, if they can own and use a gun, this would be hardly above that responcability; in addition, i predict, that its use will make it easier to deescalate due to FR's arriving to people before things keep becoming more escalated; also hopfully arriving in that state makes things safter for FR's and purps. and vics. in the process. more time to assess means more time to save and help others (i know what im talking about in that last sentence only, so i know the rest would also be largly true.

+---

 im just getting started in life with this inventing shit. only been doing it since 16 ish lol, and after all this time; im now getting my foothold.